Manuel António de Sousa: Migration to Africa

-He won a reputation for his loyalty both to the governor-general and the Kingdom of Portugal, and relentlessly fought the chiefs and indigenous kings to expand his personal empire.
+He engaged in multiple battles with local chiefs and indigenous kings to expand his influence in the region.
 In 1856 he took part in the war of succession of the local kingdom of Gaza and settled in the mountains of Gorongosa, where he established the basis of an aringas system which, together with his private army, was used to defend his interests.
+Armed elephant hunters formed the core of his personal militia.

 Help in battles

-Several times Gouveia's forces helped the Portuguese official forces in their battles, particularly in campaigns against the Bonga.
+de Sousa's personal militia helped the Portuguese official forces on several occasions, particularly in campaigns against the Bonga.

 In 1863, on account of the services rendered, he succeeded Isidoro Correia Pereira as the chief captain of Manica and Quiteve (Kiteve).

-During his absence from Sena, to receive the commission, his position in Gorongosa was taken by Umzila, the winner of the battle for the Gazaland throne, and only at a cost could he recover the territories.
+During this absence from Sena to receive the commission, his position in Gorongosa was taken by Umzila, the king of Gazaland. de Sousa was later able to retake the region.

 Lord of Manica

 Around 1874 he was recognized as the Lord of Manica, and married the daughter of the Báruè king.
 Their son was later recognized as king of that region.

 Manuel António de Sousa became a close friend of artillery captain Joaquim Carlos Paiva de Andrada, one of the mentors of the Companhia de Moçambique.
-A raid in support of the Mutassa chief, on land disputed by Cecil Rhodes's British South African Company, led to them being taken prisoner by the police of that company, which resulted in a diplomatic conflict between the Portuguese and British Empires.
-They were eventually released following the intervention of the Portuguese government.
+A raid in support of the Mutassa chief, on land disputed by Cecil Rhodes's British South African Company, led to them being taken prisoner by the police of that company.
+Their capture resulted in a diplomatic conflict between the Portuguese and British Empires.
+The two were eventually released following the intervention of the Portuguese government.

-During his arrest a rumour surfaced that he had been killed, and this led to an agitation among the Báruè population.
-Gouveia died in combat while trying to regain control of Báruè.
+During his arrest a rumour surfaced that he had been killed, and this led to unrest among the Báruè population.
+Gouveia died in combat while trying to re-establish control of Báruè.